LESFMIP-sprint/sprint-info/docs/setup.md

         2. CANARI group workspace (gws)

-    3. Please add your JASMIN user ID to the sign-up [spreadsheet](https://docs.google.com/spreadsheets/d/1wfX17IQq4rdrSUl1sgKYj2pUmV_pl8qZBRGgCsq_x1U/edit#gid=0), ASAP, the list of user IDs will be shared with JASMIN.

-    4. (optional) Link your JASMIN account with a CEDA account.
+    3. (optional) Link your JASMIN account with a CEDA account.
 This will provide you with access to several datasets including ERA5 and CMIP data.

-    5. (optional) Set-up symbolic links to the CANARI gws to make it easier to find.  (i.e. on JASMIN $ln -s  /gws/nopw/j04/canari CANARI)
+    4. (optional) Set-up symbolic links to the CANARI gws to make it easier to find.  (i.e. on JASMIN $ln -s  /gws/nopw/j04/canari CANARI)

 4. ZOOM - communication during the sprint will be done via zoom, please make sure you are able to connect